conda-forge/texlive-core-feedstock/README.md

 Home: https://www.tug.org/texlive/

-Package license: GPL-2.0+ and GPL-2.0 and GPL-3.0 and LPPL-1.3c and LPPL-1.0 and Artistic-1.0 and Apache-2.0 and MIT and BSD-3-Clause
+Package license: GPL-2.0-or-later AND GPL-2.0-only AND GPL-3.0-only AND LPPL-1.3c AND LPPL-1.0 AND Artistic-1.0 AND Apache-2.0 AND MIT AND BSD-3-Clause

 Feedstock license: BSD-3-Clause